earldouglas/sectery/README.md

 '--------'
 ```

-Modules interact with each other via SQS:
+Modules interact with each other via RabbitMQ:

 ```
                       .------------.